agvergara/NST_Network/README.md

 ## Network hyperparameters:

-The parameters/hyperparameters are fully customizable for tunnint purposes.
+The parameters/hyperparameters are fully customizable for tunning purposes.

 * __Learning rate__ : 2.0
 * __Iterations__ : 200